The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 What to Expect when you Go Vegan: Side Effects and Symptoms after Transitioning

-We're going to talk about poop and other such fun vegan stuff.
+We're going to talk about poop and other such fun vegan related stuff.
 Don't say I didn't warn you!
-I will first add a list of the positive and neutral side effects and the negative or most uncomfortable ones, and then we'll have a special moment to talk about three of the ones I get asked about more frequently: pooping and feeling gassy, headaches and fatigue and acne.
+I will first add a list of the positive and neutral side effects and the negative or most uncomfortable ones, and then we'll have a special moment to talk about three of the ones I get asked about more frequently: pooping and feeling gassy, headaches and fatigue, and last but not least, acne.

 Keep in mind that everyone is different, and you may or may not experience any of these symptoms.
 Some people experience several, some experience none and it's all just smooth sailing.